Selling My Home to My Child: What Are My Options?

 The Bottom Line

-There are a few different ways you can transfer ownership of your home to your child.
+There are a few different ways you can transfer ownership or sell your home to your child.
 But, it’s important to keep in mind the potential implications of each option before making a decision.
 Once you’ve decided on the best method for your situation, be sure to consult with a real estate attorney to avoid any potential problems down the road.

 Real Estate Experts